 If commitment is the plan then action is the strategy.
 A DEI strategy is about operationalizing.
 It is the tasks and activities performed that bring a DEI commitment to life.
 It is extremely challenging to have a successful DEI strategy without a guiding commitment.

 A DEI commitment and strategy move in tandem with the organizational understanding that execution is an ongoing process.
 A commitment to diversity will require agility and the ability to adapt to ever-changing environments and progressive DEI objectives.
-While an organization can lay the foundation to executing a recruitment plan with DEI at its core to ensure that the final candidate pool is diverse and representative of the desired candidate pool.
-The strategy will not always go according to plan so, the commitment is being willing to realign strategy to make sure the desired results are achieved.
+While an organization can lay the foundation to executing a recruitment plan with DEI at its core to ensure that the final candidate pool is diverse and representative of the desired candidate pool, the strategy will not always go according to plan.
+The commitment is being willing to realign strategy to make sure the desired results are achieved.

 Spotting & Eliminating Bias Interrupters